 - Focus on real-world problems and the techniques for solving them.

-- Provide hands-on exercises so you can apply the concepts introduced in the course.
+- Get hands-on experience with exercises that allow you to apply the concepts introduced in the course.

-This section provides a quick introduction to editing, compiling, running, and debugging your application from the QNX® Momentics® IDE, giving the minimum needed to do the programming exercises in the programming sections.
+This section provides a quick introduction to editing, compiling, running and debugging your application from the QNX® Momentics® IDE, giving you the minimum information necessary to do the exercises in the programming sections.

-Continuing from the introductory module, this section covers the various ways to return from handlers, manage access and modification times, leave clients blocked, use multi-threaded resource managers, implement combine messages, perform unblock handling, receive pulses, and make select() and ionotify() work.
+Explores the various ways to return from handlers, manage access and modification times, leave clients blocked, use multi-threaded resource managers, implement combine messages, perform unblock handling, receive pulses and make select() and ionotify() work.
 Resource manager concepts are reinforced through a variety of hands-on exercises.

-Compared to conventional operating systems, the QNX Neutrino RTOS makes it relatively easy to write and debug interrupt handlers.
-We present several approaches to interrupt handlers and discuss how to tie handlers into resource managers.
-A hands-on exercise helps you apply these concepts to real-world problems.
+Explores how the QNX Neutrino RTOS makes it relatively easy to write and debug interrupt handlers.
+We present several approaches to interrupt handlers.

-A collection of challenging exercises that are a must for anyone learning to write drivers.
+A collection of challenging exercises that are a must for anyone learning to write device drivers.
 The exercises used depend on the hardware available.
-You can choose from:
+Choose:

-You'll write an I/O manager that does read()s from, write()s to, and devctl()s for changing the configuration of VGA text mode memory.
+- VGA Text Mode driver exercise: You'll write an I/O manager that does read()s from, write()s to and devctl()s for changing the configuration of VGA text mode memory.

-A discussion on how to write file system resource managers, which are processes that represent data in the form of files or file systems.
-During this module, you will write a resource manager that presents a tar file as a file system.
+Instruction for writing file system resource managers which are processes that represent data in the form of files or file systems.
+You will learn to write a resource manager that presents a tar file as a file system.

 In each section of the course, you will have an opportunity to put what you learn into practice.
 After learning each programming technique, you will apply it to situations that may arise in your own applications.